benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 ```
 Now I am happy the FW flashed successfully and the device is in Normal mode, I unplugged and replugged the dongle.

-Now OpenHAB zigbee binding could see the device but couldn't communicate the device, it added it to my Inbox, but couldn't init.
+Now OpenHAB zigbee binding could see the device but couldn't communicate the device, it added it to my Inbox, but couldn't initialize.

 This is because it is auto added to the Inbox with a default value of 57600 baudrate with Software flow control mentioned by NilsOF also.

 The new firmware operates @ 115200 Hardware flow control.

-I then created a zigbee.thing object to manually apply static settings to the new device and ignored the one generated in the Inbox.
+I then created a zigbee.thing object manually on OpenHAB to apply static settings to the new device and then ignored the one generated in the Inbox.

-I then set the zigbee logs on OpenHAB to DEBUG and watched the binding initialize the device.
+I then set the zigbee binding logs on OpenHAB console to DEBUG and watched the binding start to initialize the device successfully.

 After around 5 minutes, it came online and has been functioning as expected and seems to work much better than the previous FW.